f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

 VoltConsole is a SaaS control-plane for Volterra services that provides a UI and API for managing network, security, and compute services.

-VoltConsole can manage "sites" in existing on-premises data centers and sites in AWS, Azure, and GCP cloud environments.
+VoltConsole can manage "sites" in existing on-prem data centers and sites in AWS, Azure, and GCP cloud environments.

 Using VoltConsole, an end-user can centrally manage a distributed application environment.